rage/java-programming/data/part-2/4-methods.md

 <!-- **Huom:** moniosaisen tehtävät voi palauttaa palvelimelle (painamalla testausnapin oikealla puolella olevaa nappia) vaikka kaikki osat eivät olisikaan tehty.
 Palvelin valittelee tällöin tekemättömien osien testeistä, tehdyt osat palvelin kirjaa. -->

-**N.B** multiple-part exercises can be uploaded to the server (click the button to the right of the testing button) even if some parts are unfinished.
+**N.B** multipart exercises can be uploaded to the server (click the button to the right of the testing button) even if some parts are unfinished.
 In this case the server will complain about the tests for the parts that haven't been completed, but it will mark down the finished parts.

 <!-- <h2>Neliön tulostus</h2> -->